 Lesleigh and I attended the taping of the last show at Fifth Third Ballpark.
 I’m glad I was there to witness the very final Bozo show for West Michigan.
 A tear may have welled up in my eye.

 With the cancellation of the local show, that left only Chicago with a “Bozo” show.
 Unfortunately, that too was cancelled in 2001.

 I always thought I had pretty cool jobs, but imagine being able to clown around for over 45 years!

-On YouTube I found a complete show from WZZM TV 13’s “Bozo’s Big Top”.
-It goes back to 1995.
+On YouTube I found a couple of complete shows from WZZM TV 13’s “Bozo’s Big Top”.
+The most recent goes back to 1995.
 If you want to go down memory lane, here is that video…